thematbernard/ColorReplacer/README.md

 *This project was the final project in the first module of my accelerated program*

 This program is run and compiled in a command terminal.
+What isn't provided, and you will need to import to run, is a .ppm file of your choosing.